talyaron/Fullstack-jun2024-2/06-React/08-react-server-class-puzzle/hero-exercise.md

 - Backend: Express.js
 - Database: MongoDB
 - Authentication: bcrypt for password hashing, and  cookies
-- Use middleware for user authentication
+- Use middleware you will build for for user authentication

 ### Features